rtulke/rp/README.md

 rpen
 ====

-rpen is a text color marker based on egrep
+rpen is a color highlighter  based on egrep